-ALXN1810 combines ravulizumab-cwvz with recombinant human hyaluronidase enzyme (rHuPH20) licensed from Halozyme Therapeutics, Inc. to potentially further extend the dosing interval for ALXN1210 SC from once per week to once every two weeks or more.
-Alexion completed a SC healthy volunteer study with ALXN1810 in December 2018 and we are determining next steps with this combination therapy.
+ALXN1810 combines ravulizumab-cwvz with recombinant human hyaluronidase enzyme (rHuPH20), licensed from Halozyme Therapeutics, Inc., to potentially further extend the dosing interval for ALXN1210 SC from once per week to once every two weeks or more.
+Alexion completed a SC healthy volunteer study with ALXN1810 in December 2018.
+We are no longer pursuing this combination therapy.